-- Detailed descriptions of these Areas are found in Section 3.0 below. - The Foundation curriculum must be completed by the time the student has completed thirty units of baccalaureate-level work at CSULB.
-Each course must be completed with grade of C- or better. - Courses in the Foundation curriculum will be numbered from 100 to 199. - Any course that fulfills GE requirements in A2 or B4Foundation must meet the requirements of EO 1110.
+- Detailed descriptions of these Subject Areas are found in Section 3.0 below. - The Foundation curriculum should be completed by the time the student has completed thirty units of baccalaureate-level work at CSULB.
+Each course must be completed with a grade of C- or better. - Courses in the Foundation curriculum will be numbered from 100 to 199. - Any Foundation course that fulfills GE requirements in Area1A or Subject Area 2 must meet the requirements of EO 1110.